Fillers

 Dr Darren McKeown

-Our founder, Dr Darren McKeown, is renowned for his expertise and artistry with dermal fillers.
-As a peer-reviewed medical author, he is passionate about treatments that stand up to scientific scrutiny.
-Above all, Dr McKeown believes in a global approach; delivering flawless results – and rejuvenation that lasts.
+Dr Darren McKeown (GMC 6128508) is renowned for his expertise and artistry with dermal fillers.
+As a Full Member of the British College of Aesthetic Medicine (BCAM), the UK’s leading professional body for aesthetic medicine doctors, and a peer-reviewed medical author, he is passionate about treatments that stand up to scientific scrutiny.
+Above all, he genuinely cares about helping each patient feel their most confident, natural self.

 Dr Rhona Cameron

-Dr Rhona Cameron is a skilled injector who has been extensively trained in Dr McKeown’s signature intuitive technique.
-Her treatments blend advanced facial optimisation with powerful, energy-based devices – such as lasers, BBL and radio frequency – energising the appearance and enhancing skin health.
+Dr Rhona Cameron (GMC 6103281), Medical Director of Women’s Health at McKeown Medical and a University of Glasgow-trained GP, is a skilled injector extensively trained in Dr McKeown’s signature intuitive technique.
+Her treatments blend advanced facial optimisation with powerful, energy-based devices, such as lasers, BBL, and radio frequency, energising the appearance and enhancing skin health.

 Aesthetic Doctor